pysat/pysat/docs/tutorial/tutorial_basics.rst

 from the server.
 This command downloads, as needed, the entire dataset.

-.. note:: Science data servers may not have the same reliability and bandwidth as commercial providers
+.. note:: Science data servers may not have the same reliability and
+	  bandwidth as commercial providers

 Load Data
 ^^^^^^^^^

-Data is loaded into a pysat.Instrument object, in this case ``dmsp``, using the ``.load`` method using year, day of year; date; or filename.
+Data is loaded into a :py:class:`pysat.Instrument` object, in this case ``dmsp``, using the :py:meth:`load` method using year and day of year, date, or filename.

 .. code:: python